ishiikurisu/GMTK2021/README.md

     - `b`: **b**ox
     - `nil`: nothing here, move as wanted

+Event:

+- `t`: how many tics are remaining
+- `p`: what is the next level to be triggered
+- Events are currently used only to trigger next levels, so they should always return

 # DevLog

 The theme was just announced, which means it's time to get working!
 So,